Swordplay & Swashbucklers

 We may have simultaneously moved forward while also coming full circle. 🙂

 Postscript July 22, 2020: This bears repeating: Please, please, please do not use the Wikipedia entry on women pirates for research!
-At least not if you’re looking for facts. 🙂 Wikipedia has a number of flaws in many of its articles on piracy (and in many other areas as well), including factual errors, incomplete information, trolling (intentional factual misrepresentation to trigger a reaction or otherwise for fun), severe ideological slants leading to inaccuracy (i.e. deliberate “scholarly” misrepresentation, often in support of social or political ideologies attributed to pirates, yet run counter to historical fact), and fairly constant regressive, incorrect changes to accurate information.
+Or on any piratical subject!
+At least not if you’re looking for facts. 🙂 Wikipedia has a number of flaws in many of its articles on piracy (and in many other areas as well), including factual errors, incomplete information, inadequate or incorrect sources, trolling (intentional factual misrepresentation to trigger a reaction or otherwise for fun), severe ideological slants leading to inaccuracy (i.e. deliberate “scholarly” misrepresentation, often in support of social or political ideologies attributed to pirates, yet running counter to historical fact), and fairly constant regressive, incorrect changes to accurate information.
+Some articles on piracy are occasionally quite accurate, but many are all too soon revised inaccurately again.

 Jack Sparrow, Perhaps?
 The Origin of an Early “Hollywood” Pirate, Plus the Authentic Image of a Real Buccaneer